Petsamuel/Viblify/Readme.md

 ---

 **Disclaimer:** This extension is not affiliated with or endorsed by any social media platform.
 Use at your own risk.
-Always check the latest privacy policies of the platforms you use.
+Always check the latest privacy policies of the platforms you ue.